dillonhafer/imdb/README.md

 # IMDB

-A simple way to set ID3 info tags for movies in iTunes.
+A simple and automatic way to set ID3 info tags for movies in iTunes, including artwork.

 This program gets IMDB info from [The Open Movie Database](http://www.omdbapi.com/) for use with [AtomicParsley](http://atomicparsley.sourceforge.net/).